cabforum/cabforum.org/content/posts/2019/2019-05-21-ballot-sc17-version-7-alternative-registration-numbers-for-ev-certificates.md

 vii.
 There is interest by some CA/B Forum members in carrying LEIs within CA/B Forum certificates but as yet the LEI registration scheme is not currently considered sufficiently robust to be recognised as an registration numbering scheme to be accepted by CA/B Forum.
 Therefore this proposal only introduces a limited set of Registration Schemes (namely NTR, VAT, PSD) which have reasonably robust validation rules.

 viii.
 Some CA/B Forum members have indicated the possible need for multiple identifiers in the subject name.
 This, however, cannot be achieved using X.520 organizationIdentifier which defined this attribute as being “SINGLE VALUE”.
 The use of a single value has the advantage is it is clear what is the registration, in addition to the company registration, which identifies the subject.

-**—MOTION BEGINS—**
+## -MOTION BEGINS

 Purpose of Ballot: Update to CAB Forum EV Guidelines to allow alternative registration numbers